isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-bite/index.md

 ##  **Cockroaches and Disease Transmission**

 Cockroaches are notorious for being potential vectors of disease.
-However, it's important to clarify that they do not transmit diseases through their bites. - Instead, cockroaches and[baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//)can carry disease-causing pathogens on their bodies and in their excrement.
+However, it's important to clarify that they do not transmit diseases through their bites. - Instead, cockroaches and[baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//)cancarry disease-causing pathogens on their bodies and in their excrement.
 By crawling in unsanitary environments, such as drains, sewage, and garbage waste, they can pick up these pathogens.

 When they come into contact with food or surfaces that humans touch, they can transfer these pathogens, potentially causing diseases like typhoid, cholera, diarrhea, and dysentery.